What is 4-H?

 When do you meet?

-Club meetings happen on the second Saturday of each month, except for July and August.
-They are held in the Community Room of the Altadena Library from 10:30–noon.
-These are required for all members who wish to remain in good standing.
+Club General Meetings happen on the second Saturday of each month, except for July and August.
+Meetings have been held .
+General Meetings are required for all members who wish to remain in good standing.

-Project meeting times and frequency vary based on the design of individual project leaders.
-They happen at a consistent time and place: for example, every Tuesday after school, or on the third Sunday morning of the month.
-Generally, once the meeting time and place is set, you can mark it on your calendar and leave it as a standing time.
+Project Meetings vary based on the design of individual Project Leaders.
 Leaders are not responsible for reminding families of meeting times.
-On occasion, a project leader may need to change a meeting, in which case she or he will let you know.
+On occasion, a Project Leader may need to change a meeting, in which case she or he will let you know.

 Who are the 4-H adults?

-The adults who lead 4-H members are volunteers from Altadena and surrounding communities.
-Some are parents of 4-Hers, and some are simply passionate about a specific topic or skill.
+The adults who lead 4-H are volunteers from Altadena and surrounding communities.
+Some are parents of 4-H youth members, and some are simply passionate about a specific topic or skill.
 They all love kids and want to make our community a better place.
-Every leader has been given an official 4-H orientation and has gone through a background check.
+Every leader has been given an official 4-H orientation and has passed a background check.

 What classes do you offer?

-Because project leaders are volunteers, the projects we offer depend entirely on what people step forward to do.
+In 4-H, we call classes “Projects” because members are encouraged to take the lead and to determine what they want to learn about.
+In beginner levels, Projects are leader-directed; however, as members become older, more experienced and more independent, they should start to determine what to focus on, and the Project Leader becomes their guide.
+Because Project Leaders are volunteers, the Projects we offer depend entirely on what people step forward to do.
 Altadena Foothills 4-H aims to reflect the agricultural traditions and can-do culture of Altadena, and therefore makes efforts to offer “do-it-yourself” topics like woodworking, gardening, sewing, as well as livestock topics like chickens, dairy goats and horses.
-We also welcome other topic ideas and are always looking for project ideas, and volunteers to lead them!
+We also welcome other topic ideas and are always looking for Project ideas and volunteers to lead them!

 Do I need to have my own horse (goat, rabbit, chicken...) in order to join?